 Rolling kitchen carts are a handy addition if you have the room because they are portable and can create extra “counter” space.
 You can also use rolling carts as cutting boards or prep areas when cooking.
 Some of them even have shelves and drawers for additional storage.

-Once you clean up the countertops, you can focus on organizing your cabinets and drawers.
+Once you clean up the countertops, you can focus on organizing your drawers and cabinets.
 Keep in mind that the goal here is to easily access the items you need, not make the cupboard beautiful.
 It is also a good idea to start with one specific cabinet or drawer, finish it, and then move on to the next one.
 Tackling the whole kitchen at once is overwhelming and can be counterproductive.

 Begin by removing everything from the cupboard or drawer and cleaning the actual space.
 Using the vacuum wand attachment in drawers and cabinets is a time-saving tip – once cleared of debris, you can simply wipe them out with ease.
 If items you pull out are dusty or dirty, consider filling your sink with warm soapy water and use a cloth to wipe and clean things as you go.
 Again, it would be best if you also were getting rid of old and broken items at this point.